katherinelim/docker-multistage-example/README.md

 * you must provide your keystore password.                  *
 *****************  WARNING WARNING WARNING  *****************

-debian:ca.pem, Apr 28, 2019, trustedCertEntry,
+debian:ca.pem, Jan 9, 2025, trustedCertEntry,
 Certificate fingerprint (SHA-256): 0C:25:8A:12:A5:67:4A:EF:25:F2:8B:A7:DC:FA:EC:EE:A3:48:E5:41:E6:F5:CC:4E:E6:3B:71:B3:61:60:6A:C3

 ***** It must match this fingerprint for the alias "debian:ca.pem" *****